-The 9 metre long polyptych consists of four hundred plaster casts of vulvas, all of them unique, arranged into ten large panels.
-McCartney set out to make this project as broad and inclusive as possible.
+The 8 metre (26 feet) long wall sculpture consists of four hundred plaster casts of vulvas, all of them unique, arranged into ten large panels.
+Jamie set out to make this project as broad and inclusive as possible.
 The age range of the women is from 18 to 76.
-Included are mothers and daughters, identical twins, transgendered men and women as well as a woman pre and post natal and another one pre and post labiaplasty.
+Included are mothers and daughters, identical twins, trans men and women as well as a woman pre and post natal and another pre and post labiaplasty and many others.

 Vulvas are as different as faces and many people, particularly women, don’t realise that.
 Featuring in a growing multitude of sex-ed texts, it is used by medical professionals the world over to reassure women, alleviate genital anxiety and dissuade them from unnecessary cosmetic surgery.
 This disturbing fashion for creating so-called, perfect designer vaginas sets a worrying trend for future generations of women.
 This project has been championed as a game changer in this battle.

 This isn’t just sensation, it is didactic art with a social conscience and Jamie wants you to stop, look and listen.

 As an artwork it succeeds as a visual spectacle whilst surreptitiously educating by stealth!
 Quite simply, this vagina monolith was intended to change the lives of women, forever.
 Having entered into the public psyche it has since become an icon.
 Jamie has pulled off an amazing trick – by cunning design he has deliberately made the sexual nonsexual and thus accessible to people of all ages and sensibilities.
 One is able to stare without shame but in wonder and amazement at this exposé of human variety.